Kbro1988/Notes-Public/pages/env-prep.md

 - Installation of XCODE and the developer tools can take a long time to install, this is normal.

+> [!NOTE]
+>
+> You can also install xcode via the App Store; however, this is a much bigger package and only `xcode-select` is needed for what we're doing.

 ### Verify XCODE

 ```bash